Waax (band): 2018–2020: Antolak's departure and Big Grief

-On 21 April, during a performance at The Cambridge Hotel in Newcastle, frontwoman Maz DeVita was reportedly assaulted by a crowd member.
+On 21 April 2019, during a performance at The Cambridge Hotel in Newcastle, frontwoman Maz DeVita was reportedly assaulted by a crowd member.
 She later took to social media to discuss her outrage.
 On 10 May, the band announced that they had parted ways with guitarist Chris Antolak.
 In an interview with Australian Guitar Magazine, guitarist Ewan Birtwell refused to answer a question regarding Antolak's departure.
 "I’m sure in the future something will be said, but I don’t really know how to tackle that one right now," he said.

 On 14 May 2019, Waax released a new single, "I Am".
 DeVita described the song as being "about wanting to please someone so much that you forget who you are in the process."
 A music video for the track was released on 18 June, and the following day, the band's debut album was officially announced with the title Big Grief, and a release date of 23 August.
 The band also announced their new lead guitarist, James Gatling.
 During the week leading up to the album's release, it was spotlighted as Triple J's Feature Album, which saw all 12 of its tracks receive airtime.
 Big Grief premiered on the ARIA Charts at #11 (#3 Australian album, #2 on vinyl).

-At a secret performance in Brisbane on 6 September, WAAX debuted a new song titled "However" (or "One Good Day").
-Written following the release of Big Grief, the track alludes directly to the struggles faced by the band in the months preceding the album’s release and in the aftermath of Antolak’s firing.
-A studio version has not been confirmed; however, a live recording of the song surfaced on YouTube shortly after the performance.